qeesung/gitaly/doc/beginners_guide.md

 #### GitLab

-Before you can develop on Gitaly, it's required to have a [GitLab Development Kit][gdk] properly installed.
+Before you can develop on Gitaly, it's required to have the [GitLab Development Kit][gdk] properly installed.
 After installing GitLab, verify it to be working by starting the required servers and visiting GitLab on `http://localhost:3000`.

 #### Gitaly Proto

+Data is shared between GitLab Rails and Gitaly using the [Google Protocol Buffers](https://developers.google.com/protocol-buffers) to provide a shared format for serializing the exchanged data.
+They are also referred to as _protobuf_.

-GitLab will want to read and manipulate Git data, to do this it needs to talk to Gitaly.
-For GitLab and Gitaly it's important to have a set protocol.
-This protocol defines what requests can be made and what data the requester has to send with the request.
-For each request the response is defined too.
+Protocol buffers define which requests can be made and what data the requester must provide with the request.
+The response to each request is likewise defined using the Protocol buffers format.

 The protocol definitions can be found in `proto/*.proto`.

 #### Gitaly

-Gitaly is a component that calls procedure on the Git data when it's requested to do so.
+Gitaly provides high-level RPC access to Git repositories.
+It is controls access to the `git` binary and is used by GitLab to read and write Git data.
+Gitaly is present in every GitLab installation and coordinates Git repository storage and retrieval.

-You can find a clone of the gitaly repository in `/path/to/gdk/gitaly`.
-You can check out your working branch here, but be aware that `gdk update` will reset it to the tag specified by `/path/to/gdk/gitlab/GITALY_SERVER_VERSION`.
+Within the GDK, you can find a clone of the Gitaly repository in `/path/to/gdk/gitaly`.
+You can check out your working branch here, but please be aware that `gdk update` will reset it to the tag specified by `/path/to/gdk/gitlab/GITALY_SERVER_VERSION`.

-If you do a lot of Gitaly development this can get annoying.
-If you want to stop `gdk update` from messing with your Gitaly checkout, put the following in `/path/to/gdk/gdk.yml`:
+This can be ineffective if you do a lot of Gitaly development, so if you want to stop `gdk update` from overwriting your Gitaly checkout, add the following to `/path/to/gdk/gdk.yml`:

 ```yaml
 gitaly: